kirstinkoepnick/kirstinkoepnick.github.io/_pages/publications.md

 *The seasonality of QBO peaks and ENSO-QBO interaction.* _(submitted GRL)_

 Posternack, M., and **Koepnick, K.** <br>
-*Identifying a Regime Structure and Transition State of the Southern Annular Mode using Clustering Autoencoder Techniques.*
+*Identifying a Regime Structure and Transition State of the Southern Annular Mode using Clustering Autoencoder Techniques.* _(submitted AGU Machine Learning and Computation)_

 ---